-All this script does is download the correct binary archive for your machine and extract it in the current working directory.
-This means you can download any desired archive from github that match your OS architecture and manually extract it anywhere.
+All this script does is download the correct binary archive for your machine and extracts it in the current working directory.
+This means you can download any desired archive from github that matches your OS architecture and manually extract it anywhere.

-Once installed or extracted, all Quickwit's installation files can be found in a directory named
+Once installed or extracted, all of Quickwit's installation files can be found in a directory named

 version is the corresponding version of Quickwit.
 This directory has the following layout: